-The Pentium 4 processor's 400 MHz Intel NetBurst micro-architecture system bus uses a variant of GTL+ signalling technology called Assisted Gunning Transceiver Logic (AGTL+) signal technology and utilizes a split-transaction, deferred reply protocol.
+The Intel Pentium 4 processor with 512KB L2 cache on .13 micron process's 400 MHz Intel NetBurst micro-architecture system bus utilizes a split-transaction, deferred reply protocol like the Pentium 4 processor.
 This system bus is not compatible with the P6 processor family bus.
 The 400 MHz Intel NetBurst micro-architecture system bus uses Source-Synchronous Transfer (SST) of address and data to improve performance by transferring data four times per bus clock (4X data transfer rate, as in AGP 4X).
 Along with the 4X data bus, the address bus can deliver addresses two times per bus clock and is referred to as a "double-clocked" or 2X address bus.
 Working together, the 4X data bus and 2X address bus provide a data bus bandwidth of up to 3.2 Gbytes/second.